 Nevertheless, the lessons learned here have shaped my approach to business and marketing:

 If we know about our trade, industry, craft, or business aspects to the point that we are true experts — where we really have mastered our skills — we can understand our specialized environment, and then apply the knowledge in ways that appear risky, but are really rational.

 Diverse talents and interests (with intense focus) help on the risk profile

-If we can combine two specialized knowledge elements, we gain the edge.
+If we can combine two specialized knowledge elements, we gain an edge.
 Knowledge of journalism and Africa allowed me to become a foreign correspondent/expatriate.

 Deliberate action is vital

 There comes a time when we need to dive into the unknown.
 I wish I could provide the exact point where the knowledge acquisition process should be combined with action, but this is not always easy to define.
 However, I can confidently say that if you have decided to combine two specialized talents (where your knowledge is validated by others around you) into a seemingly daring action, your chances of success are extremely high.
 I’d go for it.

 Take note of your two really strong strengths and then think of how you might combine these in some activity or initiative (in this blog’s context, within the marketing sphere).
 Then proceed.
 You almost certainly will succeed beyond your dreams, and if things don’t go quite right anywhere along the way, your specialized knowledge will help you navigate the process and escape unscathed.

 Do you have your own risk-taking success stories?
 Please share them here in a comment, or by email to firstname.lastname@example.org.